 - Firstly, plug in the oven and switch it on.

-- Then, preheat the oven for at least 30 minutes before loading of the items.
+- Then, preheat the oven for at least 30 minutes before loading the items.

 - After that, set the temperature gauge at the desired time relative to the volume of the contents that you need to sterilize.

-- Load the articles in the middle shelf, or you can also put the remaining items on the other shelf depending upon the volume of articles.
+- Load the articles on the middle shelf, or you can also put the remaining items on the other shelf depending upon the volume of articles.